HaukeCornell/Interactive-Lab-Hub/Lab 2/prep.md

 Under "The House" and "RedRover", add your home WiFi name and password to the bottom of the file.

-*If the pi and you are at a new location without external screen and mouse you can also [create a new  E:\wpa_supplicant.conf file]((https://www.glennklockwood.com/sysadmin-howtos/rpi-headless-boot.html)) with your desktop computer directly on the SD card root which will overwrite the network configuration.*
+*If the pi and you are at a new location without external screen and mouse you can also [create a new  E:\wpa_supplicant.conf file]((https://www.glennklockwood.com/sysadmin-howtos/rpi-headless-boot.html)) with your desktop computer directly on the SD card root which will however overwrite the network configuration.*

 ### Refresh your knowledge of command line interfaces: